-To receive payment, PROVIDER must complete, certify and submit to the CHILDREN'S BOARD:
+4. Payment: To receive payment, PROVIDER must perform the Services to the reasonable satisfaction of the CHILDREN'S BOARD and provide proof of the same.
+To receive payment, PROVIDER must complete, certify, and submit to the CHILDREN'S BOARD:

-a. \The CHILDREN'S BOARD Reimbursement Request Forms, as appropriate, which, if received by 5:00 p.m. on Friday, the payment may be released (under normal operating conditions) on the following Friday.

-- b. \Other reports and information requested by the CHILDREN'S BOARD, including those reports listed in Attachment (1), Scope of Service, Services (2.), and Reporting (3.).
-PROVIDER employees paid whole or in part by the CHILDREN'S BOARD may be required to submit remote work detail logs in the event their responsibilities are re-directed under crisis circumstances or are unable to report to their normal place of business. - c.
+- a.
+The CHILDREN'S BOARD Reimbursement Request Forms, which, if received by 5:00 p.m. on Friday, the payment may be released (under normal operating conditions) on the following Friday. - b.
+Client data collection and other reports or information requested by the CHILDREN'S BOARD, including those reports listed in Attachment (1), Scope of Service, Services (2), and Reporting (3).
+PROVIDER is responsible for employees paid in whole or in part by the CHILDREN'S BOARD to account for work time in the event their responsibilities are re-directed under crisis circumstances or are unable to report to their normal place of business (e.g., COVID-19). - c.
 The CHILDREN'S BOARD will reimburse the PROVIDER for services provided and expenditures incurred and paid.
-Services must be provided in and items purchased must be received during the contract period.
-Reimbursement will be made according to the line item budget described in Attachment (2), Budget.
-The CHILDREN'S BOARD will not reimburse the PROVIDER for any expenditures in excess of the amount budgeted by line without prior written approval or notification as described in paragraph (5d.) and (5e.)

-5. Modifications and Required Notifications:
+Services provided and items purchased must be performed and received during the contract period.
+Reimbursement will be made according to the line-item budget described in Attachment (2), Budget.
+The CHILDREN'S BOARD will not reimburse the PROVIDER for any expenditures in excess of the amount budgeted by line without prior written approval or notification as described in paragraphs (5d.) and (5e.) - 5.
+Modifications and Required Notifications: